cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 11	ret
 ```

+Don't hesitate to use [cairovm.codes](https://cairovm.codes/) playground to follow along and see all the execution trace.

 Each instruction and each argument for any instruction increment the Program Counter (known as PC) by 1.
+This means that `ret` on line 2 is actually the instruction at `PC = 3`, as the argument `3` corresponds to `PC = 2`.

 The `call` and `ret` instructions allow implementation of a function stack:
-- `call` instruction acts like a jump instruction and updates the PC to a given valur.
+- `call` instruction acts like a jump instruction, updating the PC to a given value, whether relatively to the current value using `rel` or absolutely using `abs`.
 - `ret` instruction jump backs just after the `call` instruction and continues the execution of the code.

 We can now decompose how these instructions are executed to understand what this code does:
-- `call rel 3`: this instruction updates the PC to 3 and executes the instruction at this location, which is `call rel 9`.
+- `call rel 3`: this instruction increments the PC by 3 and executes the instruction at this location, which is `call rel 9` at `PC = 4`.
-- `call rel 9` updates the PC to 9 and executes the instruction at this location.
+- `call rel 9` increments the PC by 9 and executes the instruction at `PC = 13`, which is actually line 9.
 - `[ap + 0] = 2, ap++`: `ap` stands for Allocation Pointer, which points to the first memory cell that has not been used by the program so far.
-This means we store the value `2` in `[ap - 1]`, as we applied `ap++` at the end of the line.
+This means we store the value `2` in the next free memory cell indicated by the current value of `ap`, after which we increment `ap` by 1.
 Then, we go to the next line which is `ret`.
 - `ret`: jumps back to the line after `call rel 9`, so we go to line 4.
 - `[ap + 0] = 1, ap++` : we store the value `1` in `[ap]` and we apply `ap++` so that `[ap - 1] = 1`.
 This means we now have `[ap-1] = 1, [ap-2] = 2` and we go to the next line.
 - `[ap + 0] = [ap + -1] + [ap + -2], ap++`: we sum the values `1` and `2` and store the result in `[ap]`, and we apply `ap++` so the result is `[ap-1] = 3, [ap-2] = 1, [ap-3]=2`.
 - `ret`: jumps back to the line after `call rel 3`, so we go to line 2.
 - `ret`: last instruction executed as there is no more `call` instruction where to jump right after.
 This is the actual return instruction of the Cairo `main` function.

-Note the pattern of a `call` instruction followed immediately by a `ret` instruction.
-This is a tail recursion, where the return values of the called function are forwarded.

 To summary:
 - `call rel 3` corresponds to the `main` function, which is obviously not inlined.